 The operating support for sole entrepreneurs is a one-off payment of 2,000 euros to sole entrepreneurs to cover costs that arise from the business operations during the coronavirus situation.
-Support for sole entrepreneurs can be applied until 30 September.
+The application period has ended on 30 September 2020 at 23:59.

 Who can apply?

 Definition of a sole entrepreneur

 A sole entrepreneur refers to a full-time entrepreneur who is engaged in economic activity in Finland on their own, irrespective of the legal form of the activity or its method of financing.
 The support for sole entrepreneurs may be granted to a sole proprietor or private trader, limited partnerships, limited liability companies or cooperatives.
 The support can also be granted to “light entrepreneurs” who are self-employed and work like an entrepreneur without setting up a company (without business ID).
 A sole entrepreneur refers to an individual who is engaged in an economic activity on their own without employees on the payroll.
 The support is also available to freelancers if they work as a sole proprietor or private trader (as a business operator or self-employed person), in a partnership (limited partnership), a limited liability company or a cooperative.

 Conditions for receiving the operating support for sole entrepreneurs

 - Sole entrepreneur is a full-time entrepreneur which means he or she is insured under the self-employed persons’ pension insurance (YEL) or entrepreneur have annual entrepreneurial income or invoicing of at least 20,000 euros, and the operations have been profitable last year.